MianSaadTahir/Video-Nexus/README.md

 1. Launch the platform by opening this [link](https://videonexus.netlify.app/).
 2. Browse through the video categories.
 3. Click on any video to start playback.

+## Documentation
+For a detailed overview of the project and its features, visit the [Documentation](./documentation/VideoNexus.pdf) in the repository.

 ## Technologies Used
 - HTML